ebruchez/ebruchez.github.io/_posts/2021-11-07-fixing-yamaha-clavinova-clp-280.md

 ## Going further

-But then I found a couple of videos online about replacing Clavinova keys, including removing the entire keyboard, and that encouraged me to go further.
+But then I found a couple of videos online about replacing Clavinova keys, including removing the entire keyboard, and that encouraged me to go further (as did my wife!).
 It seemed like it wouldn't be that difficult after all since others had done it without too many issues along the way.

 So one day later I opened the piano again and did further disassembly: